livingdocsIO/documentation/content/guides/media-library/image-services.md

 }
 ```

-You can configure your own image storage using the following configuration:
+You can also configure your own image storage:
 ```js
 mediaLibrary: {
   images: {